ingadhoc/product/product_currency/README.rst

 To use this module, you need to:

 #.
-In product view set "for currency" field and the currency of the product change to that set it in the force currency.
+If you want to force a currency different from the company which the product is, then set this field.
+#.
+If you want to use the same currency of the company then just remove the value in "Force Currency" field.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot